 What is a YES-MAN or People pleaser???

-It is a kind of slang term used for somebody who agrees with people in order to win them over.
-Its somebody who agrees with the people in their life whom they crave either favour, attention, or appreciation from.
+It is a kind of slang term used for somebody who agrees with people in order to win them over or win their approval.
+It is somebody who agrees with the people in their life whom they crave either favour, attention, or appreciation from.
 Its a sort of people pleasing way of communicating with others.
 Sometimes we as people can be insecure about ourselves so we do our best to be liked by others, in doing so we conform to what they like, their interests, their views, in order to have common ground.
 There can be a bit of insecurity in all of us.
 However a Yes-man will go beyond that and literally turn into the person they want approval from.
 Its a way of being fake in order to be liked.

 All of us can sometimes be tempted to sway our beliefs in order to be accepted, but how far will you go?
 A YES-MAN will literally be like a chameleon, and change into whatever they feel will be excepted.
 It stems from an insecurity.
 A fear that if you let people know you don’t agree with something, they might turn around and reject you, they might cause you hurt or loss.
 The reality is people will always have different opinions, beliefs, and interpretations.
 To be yourself it takes you acknowledging the fact that it comes from a subtle fear.
 People who become YES-MEN can be this way because maybe they have been rejected as a child, bullied in school, or simply have a low self image.
 If this is you, it is good to identify it, and decide to make the necessary changes.
 Its usually a learned behaviour.